 IDE SupportVS Code, JetBrains, Neovim, Visual StudioCursor IDE only (VS Code fork)

-Free TierFree for verified students/OSS (2,000 completions/mo)2,000 completions/mo, 50 slow premium requests
+Free TierFree for verified students/OSS (2,000 completions/mo)2,000 completions/mo, 50 slow premium requests (slower queue for top models)

 Individual Pricing$10/mo (Individual)$20/mo (Pro)